replicatedhq/replicated-field-labs/lab1-kots/lab1-e0-hello-world/README.md

 * * *

-### 5. Creating a Customer License
+### Creating a Customer License

-Now that we've created a release, we need to create a "customer" object.
+Now that we've created a release, we can create a "customer" object.
 A customer represents a single licensed end user of your application.

-In this example, we'll create a customer named `Some Big Bank` with an expiration in 10 days.
+In this example, we'll create a customer named `Some-Big-Bank` with an expiration in 10 days.
 Since we created our release on the `Unstable` channel, we'll assign the customer to this channel.

 ```shell script